c128lib/Reference/Vdc.md

 from which data will be copied.
-Like all other address register pairs in the VDC, the first register (32/$20) holds the high byte of the address and the second (33/$21) holds the low byte—the opposite of the normal 8502 address format.
+Like all other address register pairs in the VDC, the first register (32/$20) holds the high byte of the address and the second (33/$21) holds the low byte-the opposite of the normal 8502 address format.

 The registers should be loaded with the desired source starting address before the copy operation is initiated.
 Upon completion